PDLP: A Practical First-Order Method for Large-Scale Linear Programming: Introduction

 The success of PDLP has spurred theoretical analysis.
 Lu and Yang \cite{lu2022infimal} proved that PDHG exhibits a linear convergence rate when applied to LP.
 Applegate et al. \cite{applegate2023faster} showed that a faster linear convergence rate can be achieved through restarts, with the rate matching the worst-case lower bound.
 Applegate et al. \cite{applegate2024infeasibility} demonstrated that for infeasible or unbounded LP instances, PDHG iterates diverge toward a certificate of infeasibility or unboundedness, allowing for infeasibility detection without additional computation.
-Lu and Yang \cite{lu2024geometry} established that PDHG displays a two-stage behavior when applied to LP: in the first stage, it identifies the optimal active variables in only finitely many iterations; in the second stage, it solves a homogeneous linear inequality system at an improved linear rate.
+Lu and Yang \cite{lu2024geometry} established that PDHG displays a two-stage behavior when applied to LP: in the first stage, it identifies the optimal active variables in finitely many iterations; in the second stage, it solves a homogeneous linear inequality system at an improved linear rate.
 This two-stage behavior helps explain the slow convergence observed when an LP instance is near-degenerate.
-Hinder \cite{hinder2024worst} shows an iteration complexity bound for restarted PDHG applied to totally unimodular LP of $\tilde{O}(H m^{2.5} \sqrt{\text{nnz}(A)})$ where $H$ is the largest absolute value of the right-hand side and objective vector, $m$ is the number of rows and $\text{nnz}(A)$ the number of nonzeros in the constraint matrix.
+Hinder \cite{hinder2024worst} shows an iteration complexity bound for restarted PDHG applied to totally unimodular LP of $O(H m^{2.5} \sqrt{\text{nnz}(A)} \ln( H n / \epsilon))$ where $H$ is the largest absolute value of the right-hand side and objective vector, $n$ is the number of columns, $m$ is the number of rows, $\text{nnz}(A)$ the number of nonzeros in the constraint matrix, and $\epsilon$ is the distance to optimality measured in Euclidean norm.
 Unlike other results, this bound does not involve any condition numbers.
-Zikai and Freund \cite{xiong2024role} introduced the concept of level-set geometry, showing that PDHG converges more quickly for LP instances with regular, non-flat level sets around the optimal solution.
+Xiong and Freund \cite{xiong2024role} introduced the concept of level-set geometry, showing that PDHG converges more quickly for LP instances with regular, non-flat level sets around the optimal solution.
 Recently, additional numerical improvements have been proposed to further accelerate the algorithm.
-In particular, Zikai and Freund \cite{xiong2024role} introduced a central-path-based preconditioner for PDHG that significantly improves convergence.
+In particular, Xiong and Freund \cite{xiong2024role} introduced a central-path-based preconditioner for PDHG that significantly improves convergence.
 Further, Lu and Yang \cite{lu2024restarted} incorporated the Halpern iteration \cite{halpern1967fixed} into PDLP, achieving accelerated theoretical guarantees and improved practical performance.

-\paragraph{Other first-order methods for LP}
+\paragraph{Other first-order methods for LP.}